typpo/call-congress/README.md

 - Caller is instructed as to what will happen after having called this number
 - Caller is prompted for their Zip Code, followed by the pound (#) sign.
 They're given 10 seconds to complete, or are disconnected
 - Caller is informed that they'll be connected to their senators and representatives one-after-another.
 If they want to skip a call, they can press star (*).
+- Once the caller has gone through all their senators and representatives, they are informed that their session is ended.
+- App disconnects.

+### If a caller enters a bad Zip Code

+- Caller is informed that no representatives were able to be found for their zip code, and they should try calling again.
+- App disconnects.

 ## Contributing